Raw youth crime opener at Cannes has France's mood in mind

-CANNES, France (Reuters) - Emmanuelle Bercot’s “La Tete Haute” (Standing Tall), an unusual opener for the Cannes film festival, is a raw tale of youth crime that echoes the mood of a France still reeling from last January’s Paris attacks.
+CANNES, France, May 13 (Reuters) - Emmanuelle Bercot’s “La Tete Haute” (Standing Tall), an unusual opener for the Cannes film festival, is a raw tale of youth crime that echoes the mood of a France still reeling from last January’s Paris attacks.

 By contrast, last year’s festival opened with a film much closer in many ways to Cannes - “Grace of Monaco”.